-It’s fine to use your herbicides in May to late June too.
+It’s fine to use your herbicides in May to late June as well.

-Lawn Care Minneapolis only uses kid and pet friendly weed control methods and has over 10 years of experience in the local Minneapolis area.
+Lawn Care Minneapolis uses products that can be used all season long and only uses kid and pet friendly weed control methods.
+They have over 10 years of experience in the local Minneapolis area.
 Call us on 612-405-2660 or click here and we’ll help keep your lawn green and weed free.

 Fertilizing your lawn in Minneapolis